wpilibsuite/frc-docs/source/docs/software/examples-tutorials/machine-learning/adding-more-data.rst

 .. image:: images/supervisely-custom-upload.png
    :alt: Custom upload dialog on Supervisely

 5. Click into your newly import Dataset.
 Use the ``rectangle tool`` to draw appropriate boxes around the objects which you wish to label.
-Make sure to choose the correct class while you are labelling.
+Make sure to choose the correct class while you are labeling.
 The class selector is in the top left of your screen.

 .. image:: images/supervisely-labeling.png
    :alt: Custom upload dialog on Supervisely